Funds to Address Census Outreach Efforts and Migration and Forced Displacement

 Washington, D.C.
 (March 18, 2020): Today, Hispanics in Philanthropy (HIP) announced two emergency funds to help Latino organizations offset unexpected costs incurred by the rapidly-changing situation concerning Coronavirus (COVID-19) and its effects worldwide specifically in the U.S., Latin America, and the Caribbean.

 “We are witnessing an unprecedented moment in our lifetime.
 For this reason, we as funders must continue to support and trust our partners on the ground who are rapidly making critical decisions on how to shift their operations to better serve our communities,” said Ana Marie Argilagos, HIP’s President and CEO.
-“While we are collectively doing our part to flatten the curve and ensure that our families and elders are taken care of, let us not lose sight that these investments will help respond to increased vulnerabilities in migrant communities and assist in ensuring a fair Census count for underserved groups.”
+“While we are collectively doing our part to flatten the curve and ensure that our families and elders are taken care of, let us not lose sight that these investments will help assist in ensuring a fair Census count for underserved groups and respond to increased vulnerabilities in migrant communities.”

 Civic Participation Fund